Stereoscopic Universal Perturbations across Different Architectures and Datasets: Discussion

 \section{Discussion}

 Stereoscopic universal perturbations (SUPs) exist and can generalize across architectures and datasets.
 SUPs can be partly mitigated by fine-tuning with adversarial data augmentation.
-However, doing so is costly; finetuning PSMNet can take up to a week on standard workstations.
-Instead, we propose to address the robustness problem from the root up, starting from the the design of deep networks.
-We have identified architectural elements, deformable convolutions and explicit matching, which can be easily incorporated into stereo networks with few lines of code and trained with standard protocol.
+However, doing so is costly in time and compute.
+Instead, we propose to address the robustness problem starting from the the design of deep networks.
+We have identified architectural elements, i.e. deformable convolutions and explicit matching, which can be easily incorporated into stereo networks with few lines of code and trained with standard protocol.
 The resulting networks are comparable in robustness and performance to those without these elements, but fine-tuned on adversarial examples.
+Admittedly, SUPs do not exist in nature; nonetheless, our design is also applicable to common image corruptions.
 While the our scope is limited to stereo, many geometry problems i.e. optical flow share similar architectural designs.
 So we hope this work can contribute to robust systems in related fields.